-2. Order and review a single Blurb-printed copy of your yearbook.
+2. Leave time to order and review a single Blurb-printed copy of your yearbook first.

 - You should always order and review a single "proof" copy of your yearbook before you place a large order or before you make it available for sale.

-- This will help you spot issues that may only show up in the printed book, such as too-dark images or content too close to the trim line/edges.
+- This will help you spot issues that may only show up in the printed book, such as too-dark images or content you've placed too close to the trim line/edges.